Measures Concerning Intellectual Property

 Protection of Intellectual Property

 Murata performs integrated production from raw materials to products, generating a variety of intellectual property from R&D and business activities.
 We actively protect these outputs in the form of intellectual property rights such as patents, and they are utilized for business purposes.
-Moreover, a high proportion of Murata’s sales are generated outside of Japan and accordingly, we apply for intellectual property rights not just in Japan, but in other countries as well, building up a global patent portfolio.
+Murata has a high overseas sales ratio and therefore has applied for IP rights all over the world.
+We also consider cost-benefit performance and make active use of PCT applications while building a global patent portfolio.
 We also establish intellectual property bases in our various locations and build systems for the rapid protection and utilization of intellectual property that is created locally.

 We also emphasize the protection of expertise to allow us to protect our manufacturing capabilities, which is Murata’s strength.
 We safeguard, as expertise, intellectual property that is difficult to distinguish from our products, and conduct management to prevent external leakage.
 To this end, we create systems for management of business confidences and thoroughly train employees on those systems.